Patient experience: CTCA versus state and national averages

 HCAHPS scores are an important indicator of the overall quality of a hospital and the overall satisfaction of the patients who were treated there.
 Because each hospital is required to use the same survey and the same data collection methods, HCAHPS provides an “apples to apples” comparison of one hospital to another.

-CTCA is proud to report that, as of the January 2014 refresh on the Hospital Compare website, our HCAHPS results for patients’ “willingness to recommend” our hospitals and their overall impression of the quality of care they received are higher than the scores for those hospitals in the top 25 U.S. News and World Report “Top-Ranked Hospitals for Cancer” that report HCAHPS results.1, 2
+CTCA is proud to report that, as of the January 2014 refresh on the Hospital Compare website, our HCAHPS results for patients’ “willingness to recommend” our hospitals and their overall impression of the quality of care they received are equal to or higher than the scores for those hospitals in the top 25 U.S. News and World Report “Top-Ranked Hospitals for Cancer” that report HCAHPS results.1, 2

 We encourage you to visit www.hospitalcompare.hhs.gov where you can make your own comparison between our national and state scores and those of other medical centers.